diehlpk/diehlpk.github.io/_posts/blog/2021-08-24-modern-cpp.md

 ## Supplementary materials

 The source code of all the examples is available on [GitHub](https://github.com/diehlpk/modern-cpp-examples) or Zenodo, respectively.
 The build system [CMake](https://cmake.org/) is used to compile all the examples.
-The LaTeX source of the blog post are availbe [here](https://github.com/diehlpk/-ModernC-Paper) and the PDF document is available [here]{{ site.url }}/assets/modern_cpp.pdf).
+The LaTeX source of the blog post are availbe [here](https://github.com/diehlpk/-ModernC-Paper) and the PDF document is available [here]({{ site.url }}/assets/modern_cpp.pdf).

 ## Acknowledgments